lionelclement/Elvex/README.md

 	*tier / kalz a dier / un ti / an ti / hon tier / da dier / hon ti / ho ti / ma zi / o zi / ho tier / o zier / da di / ma zier / he zier / e tier / he zi / e ti*

-An example of a solution to a NLG problem solved with *Elvex*: Causal clauses in a little French Grammar
+A NLG problem solved with *Elvex*: Causal clauses in a little French Grammar
 -----------------------------------------------

 In French, the basis of verbal tense and the conclusion of a causal clause depend on the aspect, the tense and even on the differences in language registers of a sentence:

 - present:
 if present => future
-- present or future in slang language: conditional without "if" => conditional
+- colloquial French for the present or future: conditional without "if" => conditional
 - past:
 if past => past conditional
-- past in slang language:
-past conditional without "if" => past conditional
+- colloquial French for the past: past conditional without "if" => past conditional
 - future:
  Imperfect => conditional